oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

       git clone gerrit.ovirt.org:ovirt-engine

-This can also be done without registering to Gerrit, using:
+For a read-only repo, this can also be done using:

-      git clone git://gerrit.ovirt.org/ovirt-engine
+      git clone git://gerrit.ovirt.org/ovirt-engine #Read-only

 #### Install the change-ID hook